kuu/Kontainer/README.md

 ```

-And then you can dump the element tree as a text.
+And then you can convert the element tree into a text using `renderToString()`.

 ```js
     // Kontainer.renderToString();